Charlottesville Divorce Attorneys

 A divorce case oftentimes involves much more than the divorce itself.
-A divorce case may (or may not) involve questions of how the property will be divided between the spouses, how the family's debts should be allocated and paid, and whether one spouse should pay the other alimony.
-If children are involved, the custody of the children and child support must be addressed.
-The ground for which a divorce is granted may affect other matters that may be associated with the divorce case.
-For example, if a court grants the divorce on a fault-based ground, the divorce court may consider that fault in dividing the property and in awarding spousal support.
-Generally speaking however, a fault-based ground for divorce will not affect a court's custody determination unless the fault has some direct influence on the children, such as physical abuse of the other spouse or the children.
+A divorce case may (or may not) involve questions of how the property will be divided between you and your spouse, how your family's debts should be allocated and paid, and whether one spouse should pay the other alimony.
+If children are involved, child support and child custody must be addressed.
+The ground or reason a judge grants your divorce also may affect other matters.
+For example, if a court grants your divorce on a fault-based ground, the divorce court may consider that fault in dividing the property and in awarding spousal support.
+Generally speaking, however, a fault-based ground for divorce will not affect a court's custody determination unless the fault has some direct influence on your children, such as physical abuse of a spouse or the children.

 Although a divorce case is ultimately resolved in a court of law, all issues involved, including the specific ground for divorce, can be settled if both parties are willing to do so.
 Learn more about divorce negotiation and settlement in Charlottesville, Virginia.